Greek lawmakers are debating a landmark bill to legalize same-sex marriage. Here's what it means

 Transgender activists say they are likely to remain in legal limbo and are seeking additional changes to family law.

-The political landscape surrounding same-sex marriage is complicated, but also offers a rare moment of consensus at a time when politicians across the European Union are keen to mark out their differences ahead of bloc-wide elections in June.
+The political landscape surrounding same-sex marriage is complicated, but it offers a rare moment of consensus at a time when politicians across the EU are keen to mark out their differences ahead of bloc-wide elections in June.

-The Mitsotakis government is facing dissent from inside his own party and needs opposition votes for the bill to pass.
+Mitsotakis faces dissent from inside his own New Democracy party and needs opposition votes for the bill to pass.

-Many from the opposition are keen to back the reform.
+Many from the opposition are keen to back it.
 Stefanos Kasselakis, the opposition leader, last year became the first openly gay leader of a major Greek political party.
 Left-wing and centrist votes should provide a comfortable majority.

 Political parties on the far-right are aligned with religious protests.
 They are unlikely to topple the bill but are seeking to draw support away from Mitsotakis’ traditional conservative base of voters.